-Laos is no place for an armchair humanitarian: tiny, flea-bitten children shit freely on the sides of roads, currency is so devalued that people carry their money around in backpacks, and flushing toilets are untenable luxuries that many have never seen.
+Laos is no place for an armchair humanitarian: tiny, flea-bitten dogs shit freely on the sides of roads, currency is so devalued that people carry their money around in backpacks, and flushing toilets are untenable luxuries that many have never seen.

 But there he was, never the less.
 Miguel.
 A flamboyant Spaniard decked out in purple fisherman pants and yellow flip flops, clutching his woven satchel and grinning at me over the rim a piss-warm bottle of the local beer.
 We met one steamy January morning at a bus stop in the northern jungle.
 Circumstance dictated our short-lived friendship: we were the only non-native folks waiting for an already-packed vegetable truck headed for a distant and questionable civilization.

 Poor Miguel.
 He was a diehard vegetarian, and he emanated a softness the locals seemed to sniff out.
 Barefoot kids dressed in rags flanked to him, begging bits of candy and coins.
 Piebald dogs pitched and rolled at his feet, exposing sore-covered bellies.
 And he just kept on grinning, in love with the world.

 Things started going downhill almost as soon as the truck arrived.
 We each managed to snag a few precious inches of open space on the plywood plank that was running down opposite sides of the truck, and then we settled in for what was sure to be a hellatiously uncomfortable journey.
 Just behind us, a squat, middle-aged woman hoisted herself one-handed into the truck bed.
 In her free hand, she had a duck.
 Its feet were tied together and it was flapping around like crazy, most likely in protest of the fact that was carrying it by one splayed out wing.